jjst/dotloverc/README.md

 .loverc
 =======
 A Point and Click about machines, emotions, friendship, and love.
+Can you help deploy a boot script to help humans feel love again?

 ![.loverc](img/menu/loverc.jpg)